 All classes in this program will be taught in English.

-NUI Galway has over 40 active sports clubs and 83 societies (RSOs).
+NUI Galway has 40+ active sports clubs and 80+ societies (student organizations).
 Through clubs and societies you can meet new people, build friendships and improve your talents.
 Whatever your interests, NUI Galway is sure to have a club or society for you!

-NUI Galway also runs ALIVE, their student volunteering programme.
+NUI Galway also runs a student volunteering programme.
 Over 1,200 registered student volunteer with opportunities to work on community projects in Ireland or abroad.
 You will receive a certificate in recognition of your volunteering work which will also look great on your CV/Resume.

 International Summer School: Irish Studies